 A “Request for Proposal,” or RFP, is a formal statement made by an organization inviting interested suppliers to “bid” on the project, with the eventual winner being selected based on how closely the bids match the posting company’s stated requirements and budget.
-Too many companies make the process of acquiring learning material too complicated, leading to poor proposals, dissatisfied employees, and a loss of productivity.
+Too many companies make acquiring learning material too complicated, leading to poor proposals, dissatisfied employees, and decreased productivity.

 Buy Training Seamlessly for an Organization with a Six Step Procurement Strategy

 The learning leaders have realized the need for ongoing employee corporate training programs that align with corporate goals to maintain a competitive advantage and build a successful business.

 Today’s Organizations are under growing pressure to decrease their time-to-market cycles while maximizing the return on their training investment expenditures.
 As the influence of corporate training on the business develops, the procurement department must be well-equipped to face the challenge.

 A new product launch, a new process for manufacturing, new employee onboarding, sales performance, and an employee moving to a management position are all candidates for corporate training opportunities.
 If the training event is not conducted in-house, it is outsourced to a third-party organization to execute the corporate training requirements.

 The practice of outsourcing training programs has grown commonplace.
 Consequently, this is a chance for procurement to involve the end-user stakeholders directly or as part of the project team with the in-house training departments.

 Procurement connects stakeholders with the training organization even if the training event is created internally.
 A cohesive sourcing strategy must be developed, executed, measured, and managed to achieve the most value for your training budget and other related investments.